 My first incidental assignments came from performance arts subjects—Band, Orchestra, Choir, Theater—because students missed a scheduled performance.
-The teachers used the same make-up assignment—a 3-page biography research paper—differing only in the list of composers/performers.
-When faced with this scenario, I quickly asked myself 3 questions:
+The teachers used the same make-up assignment—a 3-page biography research paper—differing only in the list of composers and performers.
+When faced with this scenario, I asked myself 3 questions:

 - How can I motivate this student so they want to do the project?

-- How can I modify the assignment for the resources I have?
+- How can I adapt the assignment for the resources I have?

-- How can I change the outcome and still satisfy the teacher?
+- How can I transform the product and still satisfy the teacher?

-Remember those “reference interviews” we practiced in library school?
-They are valuable for finding out what interests the student about the particular class, so we can determine which of our resources will fit both student and the subject.
-Topical non-traditional resources that are rarely used (but we don’t want to discard) are perfect for an incidental research assignment.
-The student hasn’t seen them before and they’re much more engaging for research than an encyclopedia.
+Topical non-traditional resources that are rarely used are perfect for an incidental research assignment.
+The student hasn’t seen them before, and they’re more engaging than an encyclopedia for research.
 These little-used resources include:

 - videos of people, places, performances, and events like cultural festivals